samuelgr/Xidi/README.md

 Custom mappers theoretically can define virtual controllers of arbitrary capabilities (i.e. which axes are present, how many buttons are present, and whether or not a POV hat exists).
 Xidi imposes certain limits to simplify its own implementation and to accomodate expectations of both the DirectInput and WinMM APIs.
 Specifically, the following limits exist.
 - Axes
   - Minimum: X axis and Y axis must both be present.
-    - If no element mapper is linked to either of these axes, then the application's view is that the corresponding axis is present but always held in a neutral position.
+    - If no element mapper is linked to one of these axes then the application's view is that the corresponding axis is present but always held in a neutral position.
   - Maximum: X, Y, Z, RotX, RotY, and RotZ axes are supported.
 - Buttons
   - The highest-numbered button determines the number of buttons Xidi reports to the application.
 Any buttons not linked to an element mapper are always held in an unpressed state.